Kooka

-The Kooka is a thin tailed sheep found in Pakistan and India.
+The Kooka is a medium-sized thin tailed sheep used for mutton and wool.
+It is found mainly in the Tharparkar District of Sindh, and regionally in other parts of Sindh in Pakistan and India.

 Kooka have a white body coat and a black face.
 They have a compact body and produce an average of one liter of milk each day.
+They also yield 1.7 kilograms of wool.